How to blur the background in Photoshop Tutorial

 Related:- Image Masking Using Photoshop

-Prior to getting started
+Before getting started

 True lens blur is reliant on numerous elements, including the focal length of the lens, the shape and size of the aperture, and the distance from the subject, making it difficult to replicate in Photoshop.
 Getting the distance effect right is possibly the most crucial of these.
-To achieve a blur effect that seems like the real thing and changes with distance in Photoshop, you must tell the computer which items are closest and farthest from the camera.
-Those that are farther away from the subject should have more blur than objects that are closer.
-You could spend an hour making a detailed depth map, but the field blur tool allows you to get close with a lot less effort.

 The field blur tool will easily simulate the blurring of a more costly lens, but Photoshop procedures are nearly always more work than creating the effect in the camera.
 Consider how a blur in a genuine image looks while you work.
 Everything on a two-dimensional plane in space is crisp when a lens focuses on it.